 Many believe there is just one type of insolvency; when you are unable to pay money owed on time.
-While this is the definition of ‘technical insolvency’, it is not the only form you should be aware of.
+While this is the definition of ‘technical insolvency’, it is not the only type you should be aware of.

 In fact, there are actually two types of insolvency that companies should consider and these are known as the insolvency tests: